Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 due to gravity and study its relationship with the angle of inclination

-by plotting graph between force and sin θ.
+by plotting the graph between force and sin θ.

-Experiment 10To find the force constant and effective mass of a helical spring by
+Experiment 9To find the force constant and effective mass of a helical spring by

-plotting T 2 – m graph using the method of oscillation.
+plotting a T 2 – m graph using the method of oscillation.

-Experiment 11To study the variation in volume (V) with pressure (P) for a sample of
+Experiment 10To study the variation in volume (V) with pressure (P) for a sample of

 between P and 1/V.

-Experiment 13To determine the coefficient of viscosity of a given liquid by measuring
+Experiment 11To choose the coefficient of viscosity of a given liquid by measuring

 the terminal velocity of a spherical body.

-Experiment 15(i) To study the relation between frequency and length of a given
+Experiment 13(i) To study the relation between frequency and length of a given

 wire under constant tension using a sonometer.